 In a nutshell, a divorce starts with a summons, the parties then go through a period of "discovery" (explained below) to prepare for trial, go to trial and await a decision by the judge.
 The judge's decision forms the basis for a "judgment" which then gets "entered" by the court.
-At any time the parties can voluntarily reach an agreement or "settlement," and a judgment can be based on that as well.
-(See our Stages Of Litigation video on our Videos & Podcasts page) The typical issues parties deal with in a divorce include determining what is their joint marital property and what is only one party's separate property; how much their marital property is worth and how it should be fairly distributed; with which parent should the children live, which parent should make the important decisions concerning them, and how much time and when the children should be with the other parent; how much child support should be paid and by whom and to whom; and should one spouse pay temporary and/or post-divorce spousal support to the other, and in what amount.
+At any time the parties can voluntarily reach an agreement or "settlement," and a judgment can then be based on that and entered (see Stages of Litigation).

+The typical issues parties deal with in a divorce include determining what is their joint marital property and what is only one party's separate property; how much their marital property is worth and how it should be fairly distributed; with which parent should the children live, which parent should make the important decisions concerning them, and how much time and when the children should be with the other parent; how much child support should be paid by whom and to whom; and should one spouse pay temporary and/or post-divorce spousal support (called "maintenance" in New York) to the other, and in what amount.